CodeMode365/Git-Note/Commands.md

 To create branch
 --> git branch branch_name

+To view all pulled branch from git
+--> git branch -a

 To delete the branch
 --> git branch -d branch_name	//for merged branch only --> git branch -D branch_name 	//for non-merged branch